mahmutessiz/budget-tracker-desktop/README.md

 - **Theme Options:** Customize the look of your app with various theme options to suit your aesthetic preferences.

 ## Installation
+# Note: If you run it locally via code, you need to have rust installed
 1. Clone the repository:

    ```sh